 CAR INSURANCE PREMIUM DOES NOT NECESSARILY INCREASE BECAUSE OF NO-FAULT CLAIM

 Minnesota is a “No-Fault” state.
-This means that if you are injured in a car accident, YOUR AUTO INSURANCE must pay your medical bills and reimburses lost wages up to the amount of your coverage, regardless of who caused the accident.
-In other words, even you are hit by a drunk driver who ran a red light while texting on his phone, YOUR auto insurance is the first to pay your medical and wage loss benefits.
-Your auto insurance pays your medical bills and wage loss even if you are a passenger in another person’s car and your car is not involved in the accident at all.
+This means that if you are injured in a car accident, YOUR AUTO INSURANCE must pay your initial medical bills and lost wages.
+You insurance will pay up to the amount of your coverage, regardless of who caused the accident.
+In other words, YOUR insurance pays even you are hit by a drunk driver who ran a red light while texting on his phone. ,Your auto insurance pays your medical bills and wage loss even if you are a passenger in another person’s car and your car is not involved in the accident at all.

 Subdivision (d) provides that no insurer that offers an automobile insurance policy in this state shall use an applicant’s prior claims for benefits paid under section 65B.44 as an underwriting standard or guideline if the applicant was 50 percent or less negligent in the accident or accidents causing the claims.
 To do so [increase premiums for a non at fault accident] would be in violation of Minn.
 Stat. §65B.17 Subd.
 2(b), Minn.
 Rule 2770.7700 Subp.
 2 and Minn.
 Rule 2770.7900 Subp.
 5.

 For more information on No-Fault insurance benefits, click here.
 If you or a family member has been injured in a MN car accident, please call us and speak with a lawyer for a free consultation.
-One of our car accident lawyers will answer your questions and explain your rights to you.
+One of our car accident attorneys will answer your questions and explain your rights to you.
 We have more than 25 years’ experience successfully helping hundreds of people who have been injured in a car accident.
-Our lawyers take cases throughout Minnesota and we will come to you.
+Our lawyers take cases throughout Minnesota, and we will come to you.